-For definitions of botanical terms, visit en.wikipedia.org/wiki/Glossary\of\botanical\terms.
+For definitions of botanical terms, visit en.wikipedia.org/wiki/Glossary_of_botanical_terms.

 Trumpet creeper is a high-climbing woody vine so named because its showy flowers are trumpet-shaped.
 It is found in moist woodlands and thickets throughout Central and northern Florida.
-Flowers bloom yearround, peaking in spring and summer.
+Flowers bloom year-round, peaking in spring and summer.
 They are very attractive to hummingbirds.

 Trumpet creeper's flowers are long, tubular and reddish-orange with a yellowish throat.
 They are born in terminal cymes.
 Leaves are dark green, pinnately compound and fern-like.
 Leaflets, which number at least 7 per leaf, are ovate to lanceolate with serrated margins and pointed tips.
 Leaves and leaflets are oppositely arranged.
 The plant climbs via aerial rootlets.
 Tendrils are lacking.
 Stem is woody and robust.
 Fruit is a long (3-5 inches) bean-like capsule bearing many winged seeds.
+Flowers are very similar in appearance to the flowers of its cousin, Crossvine (Bignonia capreolata).
+The latter has visible tendrils and its compound leaves have only two leaflets.